studiochampgauche/headless-react-wordpress-boilerplate/README.md

 > [!CAUTION]
 > If you don't conserve the Smooth Scroller, you need to remove PageScroller() from App.js and you need to remove all window.gscroll reference in PageTransitor.js

+## Installation Guide

+1. Git clone this repo
+2. Go to `src > constructor`
+3. Install WordPress `npm run get:wp`
+4. Install the Node Modules `npm i`
+5. In `src` directory, duplicate `wp-config-sample.php` to `wp-config.php` and setup it
+6. If is the first setup for your project, run `npm run build:dev` or `npm run watch:dev` in `src > constructor`.
+If not, continue watching with `npm run watch:dev`.
+7. Start working

 ## Changelog